-The basic Sig Sauer P229 has a steel slide and aluminum alloy frame; the Sig Sauer P229SL is similar but with the slide in stainless steel, and this version is also available in 9mm Parabellum caliber.
+The basic SIG P229 has a steel slide and aluminum alloy frame; the Sig Sauer P229SL is similar but with the slide in stainless steel, and this version is also available in 9mm Parabellum caliber.
 (In effect, this latter mode is a Sig Sauer P228 with a stainless steel slide.)
+Being hammer-fired, they are less sensitive to ammo loaded with overhard primers.
+They have excellent factory sights, and the all-metal construction gives a “heft” that builds confidence.
+Capacity is pretty much up to modern standards.

 |Manufacturer:||Schweizerische Industriegesellschaft, Neuhausen-Am-Rheinfalls, Switzerland|